jeskhumancha/online_food_delivery/README.md

-Online Food Delivery Website - a simple template using html and css
+A static website for Online Food Delivery using html and css